PinCarBR/traccar-server/README.md

 1. Replace `[USER]` with your MySQL username
 1. Replace `[PASSWORD]` with your MySQL passoword
 1. For more details on the available options fro traccar configuration file, pelase check: https://www.traccar.org/configuration-file/

+### Create the traefik configuration file
+1. Create a `traefik.toml` file with your configuration inside the folder `traefik/`
+1. A sample configuration file is provided on `traefik/traefik_sample.toml`.
+The standard login\username for the Web UI is admin\admin
+1. For configuration examples, including Let's Encrypt support please check https://docs.traefik.io/v1.7/user-guide/examples/

 ### Restore the database
 #### IF YOU HAVE A DATABASE BACKUP, ENSURE YOU DO THIS BEFORE STARTING TRACCAR-SERVER